 - a.
 The College welcomes faculty and staff who will advance the mission of the College and the College celebrates the diverse contributions they make to our mission.
 The College has long recognized that Faculty and staff from all religions, secular and non-religious traditions are important to advancing the mission of the College. - b.
 If definite charges against any member of the faculty of neglect of duty be presented in writing to the President by two or more credible persons, the President shall bring a copy of the charges to the party concerned privately.
 If the President shall deem the charges sufficiently serious, the charges shall be brought to the Chairperson of the Board.
 If the President and the Chair cannot adjudicate the matter with the faculty member in question, they shall have the authority to suspend the faculty member may appeal.
-The Board may cite the Board, to whom the suspended faculty member may appeal.
 The Board may cite the faculty member to appear, and, after reasonable notice has been given in writing, proceed to hear evidence upon the preferred charge in the faculty member's presence.
 If the faculty member shall refuse to appear or unnecessarily delay appearance, the Board may proceed to hear the evidence and come to a final decision by a two-thirds (2/3) vote of the members of the Board. - c.
 A faculty member thus discharged shall be entitled to serve to the end of the current academic term on full pay, or to retire on three (3) months' salary, unless such discharge was based on a criminal act or an act of moral turpitude.